filviu/blog/content/posts/2009/2009-10-18-windows-7-small-arrow-icons-for-desktop-shortcuts.md

   - Windows

 ---
 Many  guides found online will show you how to completely remove the arrow of the desktop shortcuts.
-If you, like me, preffer the smaller shortcut arrow icon that Windows XP has, as opposed to the big one Windows 7 proudly shows here&#8217;s what you have to d:
+If you, like me, preffer the smaller shortcut arrow icon that Windows XP has, as opposed to the big one Windows 7 proudly shows here's what you have to d:

 Start  **regedit** (Alt+R, regedit.exe, enter)**
 **